 Here are a few tips for staying fit over 50 that will not only keep you looking your best, but they’ll also have you feeling great too—and that’s what it’s all about!

-Look for Low Impact.
+Look for low impact.
 As we get older, the less wear and tear we can put on our bodies, the better.
 That doesn’t mean you should forgo a high-intensity workout, though.
-Try things like indoor cycling, brisk walking, or swimming for getting your heart rate up and toning your muscles without adding unnecessary stress and strain to your joints.
+Try activities like indoor cycling, brisk walking, or swimming to get your heart rate up and tone your muscles without adding unnecessary stress and strain to your joints.

-Show up for Strength Training: Many women shy away from strength training because they are afraid of “bulking,” or the weight room at the gym intimidates them.
-But strength training is even more critical as we age for preventing the loss of bone density and muscle mass.
+Show up for strength training.
+Unfortunately, many women shy away from strength training because they are afraid of “bulking” or are intimidated by the weight room at the gym.
+But strength training is even more critical as we age to help prevent the loss of bone density and muscle mass.

-Consider Your Core: People tend to think of core and abs as interchangeable, but the truth is that your core encompasses everything from abs to lower back, hips, and pelvis.
+Consider your core.
+People tend to think of core and abs as interchangeable, but the truth is that your core encompasses everything from abs to lower back, hips, and pelvis.
 It is at the center of most of our daily movements, and when it is weak, you risk falls, back injuries, and other issues.
 A strong core helps with balance, posture, and lower back ailments, and overall stability.
-A plank is one of the most effective exercises for working your core, and it is one that can be done anytime, anywhere—no gym required.
+A plank is one of the most effective exercises for working your core, and it can be done anytime, anywhere—no gym required.
 Keep in mind that not all core strengthening exercises are created equal and that some can do more harm than good.
 Pay attention to your body and find workouts that strengthen your core without straining your back.

-Find Some Flexibility: Range of motion can decrease as we age due to deterioration in the muscles and joints, which in turn can increase our risk of injury.
+Find some flexibility.
+Our range of motion can decrease as we age due to deterioration in the muscles and joints, which in turn can increase our risk of injury.
 Stretching, lengthening, and strengthening the muscles should be a regular part of your fitness routine.
 Try incorporating yoga or Pilates into your schedule to keep your body fit and flexible.
 Make sure you always stretch both before and after a workout as well.
 The warm-up and cool-down stages of a workout are steps that are skipped far too often and can make a huge difference in how you feel after a good fitness session.